 The Company's management is responsible for establishing and maintaining an adequate system of internal control over financial reporting, as defined in Exchange Act Rules 13a-15(f) and 15d-15(f).
-The Company's management conducted an assessment of the Company's internal control over financial reporting and concluded it was effective as of December 31, 2014.
-In making this assessment, management used the criteria established by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control - Integrated Framework (2013).
+Prior to the filing of the Original Filing, the Company's management conducted an assessment of the Company's internal control over financial reporting and concluded it was effective as of December 31, 2014.
+In making this assessment, management used the criteria established by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control - Integrated (2013 Framework).
+Subsequent to this evaluation, as described below, management identified a material weakness in our internal control over financial reporting.